giovanni-savino/datapower-container-cicd/README.md

 In order to update the Datapower, you need to:

+## Using Ansible
-* Deploy a first Datapower on a OCP namespace (eg dp-svil) and expose the REST API
+* Deploy a first Datapower on a OCP namespace (eg gw-dev) and expose the REST API
-* Deploy the second Datapower in a second namespace (eg dp-col)
+* Deploy the second Datapower in a second namespace (eg gw-col)
 * On the local machine you need to install the following packages:
 * Ansible, git, oc/kubectl, jq